 The Waiting List varies from year to year.
 As more resources become available, more dogs may be added to the training program.
 Regardless, it still takes between 18-24 months to raise and train a service dog.
-In early 2019, there are at least two dozen applicants on the waiting list.

 If I don’t get a dog right away, how long is my Application of Interest valid?

 Applications of Interest form remain in consideration for 24 months, unless the applicant is notified differently.

 As a Veteran, what happens if I’m accepted into the program?

 Applicants selected to receive a Puppy Jake Foundation service dog will begin to work with trainers several months before the Team Training.
 Extensive follow-up training with Puppy Jake Foundation is required throughout the entire life of the Human-Canine team.
 PJF works with the veteran’s support system and providers.